 5. Assess Performance Relative to Cost

-For example, according to PWC, despite global AUM growing by 12%, with Singapore’s asset management industry advancing 10% to S$5.4 trillion, net inflows sharply dropped from S$435 billion to S$193 billion.
-This highlights the importance of evaluating returns relative to costs to ensure you’re getting optimal value.
+For example, based on the data we found from PWC, despite global AUM growing by 12%, with Singapore’s asset management industry advancing 10% to S$5.4 trillion, net inflows sharply dropped from S$435 billion to S$193 billion.

 6. Invest for the Long Term